jcgohlke/bengohlke.com/_posts/2018-06-13-junior-developers-apply.md

 Want to grab a position as an iOS developer and have a personal passion project in the App Store?
 Excellent!
 Give them the terms to search and put them on your resume.

-Just graduate from a bootcamp where you spent several intense weeks learning and practicing with the platform you're applying for?
+Just graduated from a bootcamp where you spent several intense weeks learning and practicing with the platform you're applying for?
 Wonderful!
 You know where it should go, right at the top.

 The bottom line -- mold your resume to the position or positions you are most interested in attracting.
 It's likely you'll be going after 1 kind of job for your first position, but don't be afraid to morph your resume over time as you advance in your career.
 Your experience is never a static entity, and neither should be the document that chronicles it.